 Lantern has seen success with its programs in other states.
 Their incubator in Massachusetts held the first applicant for a delivery license win.

 Delivery licenses are considered the easiest licenses to obtain.
 It likely has the least overhead.

-Lantern has also partnered with the advocacy group Color of Cannabis in Colorado to help Social Equity entrepreneurs position themselves to enter the market.
+Lantern has also partnered with the advocacy group Color of Cannabis in Colorado to help Social Equity entrepreneurs position enter the market.
 In Detroit, they launched the city’s official technical assistance program for cannabis entrepreneurs.